RoryAJames/TorontoDevelopmentApplications/README.md

 - I arbitrarily decided to only look at applications that have been applied for on or after May 3rd 2017.
 I chose this date because it was the day that the Toronto Local Appeal Body (TLAB) came into effect.

-- My definition of a denied application includes those that are currently under appeal or received an approval following an appeal.
-The reason for this is that the application was initially denied by council.
-I know that applications can be appealed because a decision on the application was not made in the period
+- My definition of denied applications include those that are currently under appeal, or received an approval following an appeal.
+The reason for this is that the application was initially denied by council, and therefore should be labeled as such.
+I know there are applications that are appealed because a decision was not made in the alloted application review time set forth by the Planning Act.
+However, based on the way the data is presented I have no idea

 ## Data Wrangling